kaviproject/SingletonDemo/README.md

-# SingletonDemo
+# SingletonDemo<br/>

-Singleton is object creational pattern with one instance og class.
+Singleton is object creational pattern with one instance og class.<br/>
-Singletom object is stored on heap.
+Singletom object is stored on heap.<br/>
 Single object can be cloned.

 <br>